If someone asked you to look a stranger directly in the eye for three solid minutes, do you think you could do it?

 Gina softly rang her yoga bells to get back our attention.
 As we faced her, the tension in the air slowly drifted away.
 We could all breathe again.
 We went around the room and shared our experiences with each other.
 Surprisingly, I raised my hand to speak first.
 I said, “I realize how infrequently I look at someone and really connect with that person.
 I’m often too distracted by my own thoughts to truly notice someone else.”
 I typically don’t like to share my experience first because I want to hear other insights before I share mine.
 However, on this particular evening, I felt confident enough to share my experience first.
 I was eager.
 I felt alive, fueled by companionship.

-So, how did this simple endeavour change me you ask?
+So, how did this simple endeavor change me you ask?

-Well, after this experience, I have started to make small efforts to say good morning as I pass people on the street, or to say hi to someone when they sit next to me on the subway.
-I have found that this helps with my inner self-confidence and makes me an, overall, happier person.
+Well, after this experience, I have started to make small efforts to say good morning as I pass people on the street, or to say hi to someone when they sit next to me on the train.
+I have found that this helps with my inner self-confidence and makes me a happier person.
 Also, saying hello could really turn someone else’s day around.
-Most importantly, I realized that taking the time to truly see someone can be a positive force for good.
-And, I must say, I enjoyed myself thoroughly.
+Most importantly, I realized that taking the time to truly see someone can be a positive force for good, and, I must say, I enjoyed myself thoroughly.

 “And if your mind wanders a thousand times, gently and kindly bring it back a thousand times.” – Gina Sager